The EYFS Curriculum

 Literacy/communication and language development

 Phonics -This takes place daily in Early Years to enable pupils to mastery the fundamental elements of reading and writing.
-At Westfield, our pupils follow the Letters & Sounds programme.
+At Coupals, our pupils follow the Sounds Write Programme.

 Reading – Children participate in daily shared reading to develop their reading comprehension and awareness of reading fluency, as well as to promote a love of reading.
 We read a range of books and other sources across the curriculum to develop our vocabulary and comprehension.
 Children are heard read in school individually throughout the week and are assessed regularly.
 For home readers, we follow the Oxford Reading Tree programme.
 This is often enhanced by other schemes which suit the varying abilities of our pupils and support their phonic development.
 All children are expected to read at least 3 times a week at home.